7vk/ForexAPI/README.md

 The `/api/sync-forex-data` endpoint is implemented through a CRON job using [cron-job.org](https://cron-job.org).
 This ensures that the synchronization of forex data occurs automatically at scheduled intervals, keeping the database updated with the latest exchange rates.

 ## Deployment
 This application is configured for deployment on Railway.app.
+LINK - [https://web-production-88ce.up.railway.app/api/sync-forex-data](https://web-production-88ce.up.railway.app/api/sync-forex-data)